Patoh254code/Aviation_risk_analysis_Project/README.md

 | FAR Description, Schedule, Purpose of Flight, Air Carrier | Type of operations and flight purpose. |
 | Total Fatal Injuries, Total Serious Injuries, Total Minor Injuries, Total Uninjured | Casualties per accident. |

-*Features:* The most important features relevant to our analysis from our dataset include unique identifiers of aircraft, that is, Make, Model, Date and risk factors associated with aircraft accidents, that is, Weather Conditions, Broad phase of flight
+-***Features:*** The most important features relevant to the analysis from the dataset include unique identifiers of aircraft, that is, Make, Model, Date and risk factors associated with aircraft accidents, that is, Weather Conditions, Broad phase of flight

-*Target:* The target audience for this analysis is a business stakeholder looking to diversify operations into the aviation industry, particularly in private and commercial flights operations
+-***Target:*** The target audience for this analysis is the board of directors of Umoja Logistics and any other organisation who looking to diversify their portfolio by venturing into aviation industry, particularly operating private and commercial aircrafts.

 ## 1.3 **Business problem**
-Our company is diversifying their portfolio by venturing into the aviation industry.
+Umoja Logistics is diversifying their portfolio by venturing into the aviation industry.
 The aim is to purchase and operate aircraft for commercial and private enterprises.
 However, aviation involves significant safety risks, including accidents and operational hazards.
 The goal of this project is to analyze historical aircraft accident data to identify low-risk aircraft models and key risk factors that could impact operations.

 ## 1.4 **Objectives**
-1. Identify the aircract models with lowest accidents rate - This will involve analyzing the number of accidents based on aircraft 'Make' and 'Model' to determine the aircraft with the lowest risk of accidents.
+1. Identify the safest aircract model  - This involves analyzing the number of accidents based on aircraft 'Make' and 'Model' to determine the aircraft with the lowest risk of accidents.
-2. Identify risk factors contributing to aircraft accidents - This will involve tracking accident trends over the last 23years and weather conditions, broad phase of the aircraft, for example landing or taking off, as risk factors contributing to accident.
+2. Identify risk factors contributing to aircraft accidents - This involves tracking accident trends over the last 23years, impact of weather conditions and phase of aircraft when most accidents occur.
-3. Evaluate flight risks based on operations - Compare number of accidents between private commercial flight operations by analyzing Category of Purpose column to determine safer operational choices.
+3. Evaluate operational risks - Compare number of accidents between aircrafts for private operations and commercial operations.

 ## 1.5 **Method of Analysis**
-1. Descriptive Statistics: Summarizing the accident counts based on aircraft type and accident trend overtime.
+1. Descriptive Statistics: Summarizing the accident counts based on aircraft model, risk factors and operations of the aircraft.
-2. Data visualisation: Use of bar charts and line charts to analyse accident rates per aircraft.
+2. Data visualisation: Use of bar charts and line charts to visualize the above descriptive statistics.
-3. Risk Assessment: Analyze risk factors associated with number of accidents of the aircrafts.
+3. Risk Assessment: Identify risk factors associated with number of accidents of the aircrafts.

 ## 1.6 **Key Findings**

-1. The following chart shows the safest aircrafts based on lowest number of accidents for private and commercial flights to be prioritized:
+1. The following chart shows the safest aircrafts based on lowest number of accidents for private and commercial flights:

 ![Safest Aircracts](Images/Safest-aircrafts.jpg)

-2. The following chart shows that most accidents occurred under VMC(Visual Meteorological Conditions) to suggest that weather is not the primary risk factor associated with accidents but rather human error and possibly mechanical issues:
+2. The following chart shows that most accidents occurred under VMC(Visual Meteorological Conditions):

 ![Weather Conditions as a Risk Factor](Images/Weather-impact.jpg)